 Explorer and later Governor of Alta California Pedro Fages described their dress in an account written before 1775:

 “Nearly all of them go naked, except a few who cover themselves with a small cloak of rabbit or hare skin, which does not fall below the waist.
 The women wear a short apron of red and white cords twisted and worked as closely as possible, which extends to the knee.
 Others use the green and dry tule interwoven, and complete their outfit with a deerskin half tanned or entirely untanned to make wretched underskirts which scarcely serve to indicate the distinction of sex or to cover their nakedness with sufficient modesty.”

 The first mission was built in 1797, which resulted, as was the case with the Indians at all the Californian missions, their rapid decrease.
 During the mission period of California history, Esselen children were baptized by the priests and, at a certain age, forcibly removed from their village and parents.
 Adult members of the Esselen tribe were forcibly conscripted and made to labor at the three nearby missions, Mission San Carlos, Mission Nuestra Señora de la Soledad, and Mission San Antonio de Padua.
 Like many Native American populations, their members were decimated by disease, starvation, overwork, and torture.

-Historically, they were one of the smallest Native American populations in California, and due to their proximity to the three Spanish missions, they were likely one of the first whose culture was severely repressed as a result of European contact and domination.
-For years, they were assumed to have been exterminated, but some tribal members avoided the mission life and emerged from the forests to work in nearby ranches in the early and late 1800s.
+Historically, they were one of the smallest Native American populations in California.
+Due to their proximity to the three Spanish missions, they were likely one of the first whose culture was severely repressed due to European contact and domination.
+They were assumed to have been exterminated for years, but some tribal members avoided the mission life and emerged from the forests to work in nearby ranches in the early and late 1800s.